 - Because the bisque is more porous, there is more possibility of applying glaze overly thick.
 This can lead to the glaze running when it is glaze fired.

-Experimenting to Find the Best The Temperature to Bisque Fire Pottery
+Experimenting to Find the Best Temperature to Bisque Fire Pottery

-So, there are advantages and disadvantages to bisque firing at both cone 06 and 04.
+So, there are advantages and disadvantages to bisque firing at both cones 06 and 04.

-Many potters will recommend that the best approach to find what works is to experiment.
-From this perspective there is no absolutely right temperature to bisque fire pottery.
+Many potters will recommend that the best approach to finding what works is to experiment.
+From this perspective, there is no absolutely right temperature to bisque fire pottery.

 You can test out what bisque firing temperature works best for the clay and glaze combination you are using.